-- All markings, labels and numbers on body bags. - Full-length photographs of the body / human remains. - Two overlapping photographs showing the upper and lower halves of the body, respectively. - A full-frame front view of the head (portrait view). - An overhead view taken at 90-degrees to the body / human remains. - Images of all unique features, such as scars, tattoos, amputations, piercings, etc. - All articles of clothing and personal effects, initially in-situ, then cleaned and photographed with a macroscopic lens in front of a non-reflective background to display details, such as inscriptions/engravings on rings, wristwatches, etc.

-- All individualising features, such as clothing labels and credit card numbers. - Views of the teeth: front view with teeth closed and lips retracted; upper jaw showing biting/chewing edges of teeth; lower jaw showing biting/chewing edges of teeth; and lateral right and left views with teeth closed and lips retracted.
-The dentist should be consulted regarding the specific dental photographs required, such as close-up photos of specific dental treatments or unusual findings that are useful for identification purposes. - If the body is skeletonised, then views of the skull from all directions (anterior, posterior, superior, lateral, inferior) using scales, and an overall view of the skeleton, should be included.
-Also, the anthropologist should be consulted regarding specific photographs required that are useful for identification such as close-ups of the pubic symphyses and any AM injuries etc. - Specific diseases and abnormalities at the request of the forensic pathologists.
+- > All markings, labels and numbers on body bags. - > Full-length photographs of the body / human remains. - > Two overlapping photographs showing the upper and lower halves of the body, respectively. - A full-frame front view of the head (portrait view). - > An overhead view taken at 90-degrees to the body / human remains. - > Images of all unique features, such as scars, tattoos, amputations, piercings, etc. - All articles of clothing and personal effects, initially in-situ, then cleaned and photographed with a macroscopic lens in front of a non-reflective background in order to display details, such as inscriptions/engravings on rings, wristwatches, etc. - > All individualising features, such as clothing labels and credit card numbers. - Views of the teeth: front view with teeth closed and lips retracted; upper jaw showing biting/chewing edges of teeth; lower jaw showing biting/chewing edges of teeth; and lateral right and left views with teeth closed and lips retracted.
+The dentist should be consulted with regard to the specific dental photographs required, such as close-up photos of specific dental treatments or unusual findings that are useful for identification purposes. - If the body is skeletonised, then views of the skull from all directions, and overall of the skeleton, should be included.
+Also, the anthropologist should be consulted with regard to specific photographs required that are useful for identification such as close-ups of the pubic symphyses and any ante-mortem injuries etc. - Specific diseases and abnormalities at the request of the forensic pathologists.

-All photographs of human remains are to be stored on permanent media system that is labelled with the PM number from that body and stored in the PM file.
-These photographs should also be backed up in a secure reliable digital storage device (e.g., external hard drive, server or equivalent).
+All photographs of human remains are to be stored on permanent media (CD) that is labelled with the PM number from that body and stored in the PM file.
+These photographs should also be backed up in a secure reliable digital repository (e.g. external hard drive, server or equivalent).